cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - Up to 6% of CYB tokens to the DAO, dependent on the donated ATOMs during takeoff round (the more donated, the smaller the pot)
 - Up to 3% of CYB tokens to the inventors, dependent on the donated ATOMs during takeoff round (the more donated, the smaller the pot)

+The pot of seed investors is also dynamic.
+It depends on the donations during takeoff round and can be up to 6% of CYB tokens.

+**Vital** cyber~Congress and seed investors are NOT the same entitt, however some people might overcross.
+We are publishing these numbers, solely, for transparency!

-In other words, up to 97 TTHC (the governance token) is allocated to inventors and team members, including [possible incentives](https://github.com/cybercongress/congress/blob/master/teams/incentives.md).
-Those THC tokens can (and will) be vested for the period of cyber~Acution to receive an equal amount of CYB tokens.
+In other words, up to 97 TTHC (the governance token) is allocated to inventors, team members, including [possible incentives](https://github.com/cybercongress/congress/blob/master/teams/incentives.md) and to seed donators.

+Those THC tokens can (and most likely will) be vested for the period of cyber~Acution to receive an equal amount of CYB tokens.
 This means that cyber~Congress might posses between 9-10% (including incentives) of CYB and THC tokens.
 This does not include any personal pots acquired by inventors or DAO members, as this is virtually impossible to account for unless the DAO members will disclose this information.

 From those funds, a certain portion will be allocated towards the creation of [cyber~FundClassic](https://github.com/cybercongress/congress/blob/master/ecosystem/ELI-5%20FAQ.md#who-are-cyberfundclassic), which will be a for-profit DAO responsible for finding teams that develop cyber and fund them with initial bags.